 Choosing the right pool pump motor is sometimes called sizing your pool pump.
 Choosing the right size pump motor will ensure your pump will filter the appropriate amount of water in the allotted time.

-IMPORTANT NOTE: Bigger is not always better.
+IMPORTANT PRO TIP: Bigger is not always better.
 You can go a little larger on your filter, but not your pump motor.
 If your pool demands a 1/2 HP motor, then use that.
 Huge mathematical calculations go into creating the best scenario for your pool size.
 A pool pump motor that's too big can push too much water too fast through your filter and can actually damage the filter.
 Let's size our pump motor accordingly.

 When Should I Run My Pool Pump?